 Table of Contents

-- Introduction to Spatial Data Science
+- What is Spatial Data Science?

-- Importance of Spatial Data Science
+- What is the Importance of Spatial Data Science?

-- Subcategories of Spatial Data Science
+- What are the Subcategories of Spatial Data Science?

 - Spatial Data Science for Analysis

-- Applications of Spatial Data Science
+- What are the Applications of Spatial Data Science?

-Introduction to Spatial Data Science
+- Spatial Analysis vs Spatial Data Science

 Spatial Data Science is defined as a substratum of Data Science that primarily looks at Spatial Data.
 The aim is to focus on why events occur at specific locations, instead of simply looking at where they occur.
 There are 3 main aspects that Spatial Data Science looks at when Analyzing and Visualizing Data.
 These include: